AkioSystems/.github/profile/README.md

 > **Note**
 >
 > We are currently working on porting all our projects to Rust including building our own infrastructure in Rust.
-AkjoNav and all other projects have been privated until we have ported all of the projects and laid the groundwork for our infrastructure!
+AkjoNav and all other projects have been made read-only until we have ported all of the projects and laid the groundwork for our infrastructure!

 ## Akjo Studios - Welcome 👋